michaelhaar/real-estate-data-format/README.md

           "description": "Whether the property has a basement compartment.
 (Definition: a room or space below the ground floor of a building, often used for storing things)"
         }
         // TODO heatingType, energyEfficiencyClass, etc.?
       }
     },
+    "contactDetails": {
+      "type": "object",
+      "description": "The contact details of the person or company responsible for the listing.", "properties": {
+        "name": {
+          "type": "string",
+          "description": "The name of the person or company responsible for the listing."
+        },
+        "email": {
+          "type": "string",
+          "format": "email",
+          "description": "The email address of the person or company responsible for the listing."
+        },
+        "phone": {
+          "type": "string",
+          "description": "The phone number of the person or company responsible for the listing."
+        }
+      }
+    },
     "dateScraped": {